RitB13/MetroPath/README.md

 ## Program Architecture

-- `Graph_M.java`: Core file containing the main method, metro map creation, graph implementation, pathfinding logic, and user interface.
+- `Graph_M.cpp`: Core file containing the main function, metro map creation, graph implementation, pathfinding logic, and user interface.
-- `Heap.java`: Custom generic min-heap class used by Dijkstra’s algorithm to prioritize nodes based on cost.
+- `Heap.cpp`: Custom generic min-heap class used by Dijkstra’s algorithm to prioritize nodes based on cost.
 - Each metro station is modeled as a `Vertex` containing adjacent stations and the respective distances.
-- A HashMap-based graph is used to manage vertices and adjacency lists efficiently.
+- An unordered_map-based graph is used to manage vertices and adjacency lists efficiently.
+- STL containers (vector, list, unordered_map) provide efficient data management.

 ---